Marcus Semien Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in the league.

-- The Giants' 3.92 team ERA ranks eighth across all MLB pitching staffs.
+- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).

-- Giants pitchers combine to give up the third-fewest home runs in baseball (119 total, one per game).
+- The Giants allow the third-fewest home runs in baseball (121 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.